cellbang/cell/packages/cache/README.md

-# Malagu - Cache Component with cache-manager
+# Cell - Cache Component with cache-manager